A Worker-Task Specialization Model for Crowdsourcing: Efficient Inference and Fundamental Limits: Abstract

 \section{Abstract}

-Crowdsourcing system has emerged as an effective platform to label data with relatively low cost by using non-expert workers.
-However, inferring correct labels from multiple noisy answers on data has been a challenging problem, since the quality of answers varies widely across tasks and workers.
-Many previous works have assumed a simple model where the order of workers in terms of their reliabilities is fixed across tasks, and focused on estimating the worker reliabilities to aggregate answers with different weights.
-We propose a highly general $d$-type worker-task specialization model in which the reliability of each worker can change depending on the type of a given task, where the number $d$ of types can scale in the number of tasks.
-In this model, we characterize the optimal sample complexity to correctly infer labels with any given recovery accuracy, and propose an inference algorithm achieving the order-wise optimal bound.
-We conduct experiments both on synthetic and real-world datasets, and show that our algorithm outperforms the existing algorithms developed based on strict model assumptions.
+Crowdsourcing system has emerged as an effective platform for labeling data with relatively low cost by using non-expert workers.
+Inferring correct labels from multiple noisy answers on data, however, has been a challenging problem, since the quality of the answers varies widely across tasks and workers.
+Many existing works have assumed that there is a fixed ordering of workers in terms of their skill levels, and focused on estimating worker skills to aggregate the answers from workers with different weights.
+In practice, however, the worker skill changes widely across tasks, especially when the tasks are heterogeneous.
+In this paper, we consider a new model, called $d$-type specialization model, in which each task and worker has its own (unknown) type and the reliability of each worker can vary in the type of a given task and that of a worker.
+We allow that the number $d$ of types can scale in the number of tasks.
+In this model, we characterize the optimal sample complexity to correctly infer the labels within any given accuracy, and propose label inference algorithms achieving the order-wise optimal limit even when the types of tasks or those of workers are unknown.
+We conduct experiments both on synthetic and real datasets, and show that our algorithm outperforms the existing algorithms developed based on more strict model assumptions.